 The SBAS Service Provider

 The SBAS Service Provider will be the entity which provides the SBAS Maritime Service.
-The SBAS Service Provider will also be responsible for establishing and supporting all the required operational interfaces with the other stakeholders (End users, Maritime Administrations and MSI Providers), including the generation of any SBAS MSI proposals to be distributed by the MSI providers to the end users of the service.
+The SBAS Service Provider will also be responsible for establishing and supporting all the required operational interfaces with the other stakeholders (End users, Marine Aids to Navigation Administrations and MSI Providers), including the generation of any SBAS MSI proposals to be distributed by the MSI providers to the end users of the service.

 The SBAS Service Provider responsibilities may be structured in four main blocks, as follows: